 This Hub will be an important piece of infrastructure that will enable strong contributions to the transition of our regional economy while providing spaces for the students, staff and collaborators to generate ideas and products.

-The School of Creative Industries
+School of Humanities, Creative Industries and Social Sciences

 Access and Transport